SALVE

 Collaborative Research

-Multi-centre studies pooling clinical data from leading institutions across seven European countries.
+Multi-centre studies pooling clinical data from leading institutions across 21 European countries.

 Clinical Innovation